ffrafat/bangla-font-previewer/README.md

 ## ✨ Features

-- ✅ **Instant preview** of installed Bangla fonts
+- ✅ **Instant preview** of all installed Bangla fonts
 - ✍️ Type your own sentence and see how it renders
-- 🔎 **Search** & **sort** font names
+- 🔍 **Search** and **sort** fonts easily
-- 🎨 Modern and minimal design
+- 🎨 Clean, modern, and minimal interface
-- 💾 Lightweight Electron build for fast performance
+- 💾 Lightweight Electron build for smooth performance

 ---